 How Would You Like to Pay?
 25 Hotel Payment Options To Explore

-1. Card-present
+1. Card-Present

 Card-present credit card transactions require a guest to physically swipe or insert a credit card into a card reader at the hotel's point-of-sale (POS) terminal.
 Planet research found that credit/debit cards are the most popular hotel payment method globally at 72%.

-2. Card-not-present
+2. Card-Not-Present

-Card-not-present transactions require secure online payment gateways or integrate with third-party platforms for online bookings.
+Card-not-present transactions require secure online payment gateways or integrations with third-party platforms for online bookings.
 While convenient, these transactions significantly increase a hotel's vulnerability to fraud and chargebacks, as they lack the physical verification of the cardholder's presence.

 Contactless payment allows guests to tap their credit card on a contactless-enabled terminal to make a payment quickly and securely.
 Contactless technology has never been so popular.
 Fifty-four percent of travelers said that they’d most like to see contactless check-in and checkout permanently adopted over the next three years.